mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
 	title="Software and Hardware Development Services"
-	subTitle="Augment your RandD projects to clear critical technical debt" text="Mysticetus has the background and capacity to fill your short term needs: Data visualization, App development, GDPR compliant cloud solutions, Database development, System throughput scaling, AWS and Azure.
+	subTitle="Augment your Research and Development projects to clear critical technical debt" text="Mysticetus has the background and capacity to fill your short term needs: Data visualization, App development, GDPR compliant cloud solutions, Database development, System throughput scaling, AWS and Azure.
 Draw on our experience today." image="project-planning-technical-services-mysticetus.png"
 	imagePosition="left"